Locks makeup through heat, sweat, and long days with buildable medium-to-full coverage and a soft, polished matte finish.

 What is the difference between sweat-proof and waterproof foundation?

-Sweat-proof foundations are formulated to resist heat, humidity, and the salt in sweat so they do not easily break down or slide off.
-Waterproof foundations go a step further and are designed to stand up to significant water exposure, such as swimming or heavy rain.
+Sweat-proof foundations are designed to resist heat, humidity, oil, and perspiration so they do not break apart easily during normal wear.
+Waterproof foundations are made to withstand more direct water exposure, such as rain, tears, or swimming.

 Do I really need primer with a sweat-proof foundation?